-- Registration for the January 2019 beginners’ batch is now open!
-To register, please fill out the form below.
+- Registration for the January 2019 beginners’ batch is now closed!
+The next beginners acceptance period is on June 2019.

 - Beginners can join us only twice a year during our acceptance periods every January and June.